 2016 Book Recap

-I realized I did not do book recap for 2016 and 2017, and I know it is late to do that now, but I will still be sharing this with all of you since some of my readers still ask for book recommendation.
+I realized I did not do book recap for 2016 and 2017, and I know it is late to do that now, but I will still be sharing this with all of you since some of my readers still ask for a book recommendation.
 I don’t do book reviews so for sure there is none of that here, but I will add a rating for you to know how I liked the book with 5 as the highest rating and a few sentiments.
 Lol.

-Every year I set a goal of 25 books to read but for the last few years I have not achieved this goal partly because, my schedule is getting tighter and tighter.
+Every year I set a goal of 25 books to read but for the last few years, I have not achieved this goal partly because my schedule is getting tighter and tighter.
 I will not change my goal even if I have not achieved any of it yet.
 This year, I am on my 8th book and I only have 4 months left, so we will see about that.
 Lol.
 This list is for 2016 only.
-The 2017 will follow in few days.
+The 2017 list will follow in few days.

 1. The Goldfinch – Donna Tartt

 I only read this book because it won the Pulitzer Prize, but this is too long and too dragging.
 It is not easy to read; it is like reading a child developmental milestone.
 It took me a month to finish because it doesn’t have that addicting factor.
 I can still put it down, read it again and pick up from where I left.
-Good thing, the ending was great which made up for the first few dragging life elaboration that I can say “unnecessary”.
+Good thing, the ending was great which made up for the first few dragging life elaborations that I can say “unnecessary”.
 It is still a good read after all.